 Read more about environmental offsets.

-Delivery of Council’s Bushland Acquisition program continues and is on track to acquire an additional 750 hectares of bushland in 2020.
+Council’s Bushland Acquisition program achieved its target of acquiring an additional 750 hectares of bushland by 2020.

 Read more about bushland acquisition.